 Mezcal, the smoky, minerally agave spirit from Mexico, spent the latter part of the 2010s as the darling of the bartending world.
-Whether it was swapping it out for gin in drinks like the Negroni or bringing some smoke to a Margarita, bartenders love substituting it for other spirits almost as much as they love building original drinks with it.
+Whether being swapped out for gin in drinks like the Negroni or bringing some smoke to a Margarita, bartenders love substituting it for other spirits almost as much as they love building original drinks with it.
 The Dante Belpepper came from bartender Julian Cox during his time at the now-shuttered Los Angeles Peruvian-Japanese restaurant Picca.
 In it, the natural vegetal notes and brightness of mezcal is enhanced with bell pepper puree, cilantro, lemon and agave syrup.

-Of course the crux of this drink is the addition of bell pepper.
+Of course, the crux of this drink is the addition of bell pepper.
 Though an unorthodox ingredient in cocktails, its slightly sweet, vegetal, peppery profile marries lovingly with the bright smokiness of the mezcal.
-When making the puree, though, its essential to use a ripe orange, yellow or red bell pepper; green is too vegetal and acerbic to work in this particular drink.
+When making the puree, it’s essential to use a ripe orange, yellow or red bell pepper.
+Green is too vegetal and acerbic to work in this particular drink.
 Cilantro adds some additional nuance and freshness to the drink, but it can be omitted if you or your guests are the sort of people to whom it tastes soapy.
 For sweetness, agave syrup steps in for simple syrup, which gives the drink more depth and roundness.
 This vivid orange drink is then garnished with a carrot top to complete the image.

 - 2 ounces El Silencio Mezcal